tsyeap88/Portfolio/IST 719 Information Visualization/README.md

 # Description:

 Homework8 demonstrates the knowledge of using gganimate.
+(The html output is not allowed to be uploaded)

 Homework9 demonstrates the knowledge of using shiny.